Not the Booker Prize

-The Not the Booker Prize is an annual literary award presented by The Guardian.
-To be eligible for the Prize, books must meet all criteria for the Booker Prize.
-Eligible books are nominated and voted on by Guardian readers to select a shortlist.
-After the shortlist is selected, the books are debated on the Guardian books blog in the following weeks, and the winner is selected both by reader votes and a panel of judges.
+The Not the Booker Prize was an annual literary award presented by The Guardian.
+Books eligible for the Booker Prize were nominated and voted on by Guardian readers to select a shortlist.
+After the shortlist was selected, the books were debated on the Guardian books blog in the following weeks, with the winner selected both by reader votes and a panel of judges.

+The prize was last awarded in 2020.